aichemydev/selenium-java-examples/README.md

 Then, run the two examples provided as shell scripts.

 1. Run `test_original_app.sh` first.
-This simulates the TestGold service learning from a test run against your webapp in its original state.
+This simulates the Wring service learning from a test run against your webapp in its original state.
 2. Run `test_modified_app.sh` next.
 This runs the exact same Selenium test steps against a modified version of the same webapp.
 Some selectors are no longer valid in this version, so they will no longer work.
-The TestGold service detects these broken selectors and heals them automatically.
+The Wring service detects these broken selectors and heals them automatically.